sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 Mmap may be used to get the virtual address of Device Memory so that it can be directly accessed by the application.

-**Special note**: The NPU directly accesses DDR when accessing Device Memory without passing cache but cache is passed when an application accesses it.
+**Special note**: The deep-learning processor directly accesses DDR when accessing Device Memory without passing cache but cache is passed when an application accesses it.

 Thus, it is necessary to ensure the consistency of caches.
 This means:

 * The application revises the data of Device Memory through the virtual address.
-It is necessary to flush before NPU inference so as to ensure the cache data has been synchronized with DDR.
+It is necessary to flush before deep-learning processor inference so as to ensure the cache data has been synchronized with DDR.
-* Device Memory data is modified upon the ending of NPU inference.
+* Device Memory data is modified upon the ending of deep-learning processor inference.
 The application needs to be invalidated before access through the virutal address so as to ensure DDR data has been synchronized with cache.

 bm_mem_mmap_device_mem
 :::::::::::::::::::::::